LinchSmyth/linux-book/README.md

-# Small book about linux
+# Small essay about linux

 My short essay about Linux, written for one of the lessons of [DUT](http://www.dut.edu.ua/).